Platelet Rich Plasma Therapy

 Collagen is what gives skin a firm, youthful appearance.
 As we grow old, less collagen is produced, causing sagging, wrinkles and soft tissue depressions in the skin.
 Due to the success of PRP in medicine, the procedure was then developed into an ant-aging treatment designed to encourage new collagen production, reduce wrinkles, and diminish the visible signs of aging by growing new healthy tissue.

 PRP is a safe treatment because it uses patient’s blood.
 It is therefore considered a natural treatment procedure to slower the process of aging, which can result into a brighter and healthier skin.
 The PRP therapy works by stimulating the collagen to repair the damaged skin cells in the problem areas.
 PRP can be used on the face, neck, décolletage and hands.
 The number of treatments required is different for each patient.
-We recommend 1-3 treatments administered at a gap of four-week until the desired result is achieved, followed by 1-2 maintenance treatments per year.
-At the time of treatment, few results are visible immediately, while there is usually a return to baseline in 3-5 days as the PRP is absorbed back into the body prior to the complete action of the cellular regenerative process.
-Most patients see improvement for up to 12 weeks with results lasting up to 2 years.
+We recommend 1-3 treatments administered at a gap of almost a month until the optimum result is achieved, followed by 1-2 maintenance treatments per year.
+At the time of treatment, few results are visible immediately, while there is usually a return to baseline within a week as the PRP is absorbed back into the body prior to the complete action of the cellular regenerative process.
+Most patients see improvement in the following weeks with long lasting results.

 Platelet Rich Plasma (PRP) treatment, also called as the 'Vampire Facelift' or 'Dracula Therapy' is based on the principle that your own body has the potential to naturally heal and slow down the process of ageing; it’s a revolutionary repair system that places growth factors in the exact location where we want the skin to repair and revive itself.
 The treatment includes infusing the platelets in the problem areas of the skin which is extracted from the patient’s own blood.
 Now to separate the red blood cells from the platelet rich plasma, blood is placed in a centrifuge and spun down.
 Platelets are rich in the “growth factors”, meaning the proteins that help in healing the injured or damaged skin tissues.
 The platelets release their growth factors upon re-injection which trigger surrounding cells to multiply, in turn stimulating repair, increasing volume and rejuvenating the skin.
 You need two to three top-up sessions after your first treatment.